geohang/GAGAW_Hydrogeophysics/README.md

 ## 📜 Note

-**This repository demonstrates AQUAH - the AI-powered natural language interface for geophysical data processing.**
+**This repository demonstrates AQUAH - the hydrogeophysics-specific implementation of the GAGAW framework.**

+The **GAGAW (Generalizable Automated Geophysical Agent Workflow)** framework provides a generalizable approach to automated geophysical data processing across different applications. **AQUAH** implements GAGAW specifically for hydrogeophysical analysis, focusing on subsurface water content and hydrological property estimation.

 The included field datasets from Wyoming and Colorado are for demonstration and educational purposes.
 AQUAH can be applied to any ERT, seismic, or multi-method geophysical dataset with appropriate configuration.